IIITLucknowSWEngg/CSITTeam016/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-The CodeForces Arena platform aims to revolutionize competitive programming by providing a robust, scalable, and user-friendly environment for programmers to enhance their algorithmic problem-solving skills.
+Upsolve platform aims to revolutionize competitive programming by providing a robust, scalable, and user-friendly environment for programmers to enhance their algorithmic problem-solving skills.
 This document outlines the comprehensive requirements for building this platform.

 ### 1.2 Project Scope
 The platform will serve as a complete ecosystem for: